3961 Hastings Street

 And for even more care tips when it comes to keeping your rabbit (or dog, or cat) away from the festive ornaments, feel free to read our previous article Creative Ideas to Keep Pets Out of Christmas Decorations.

 Everyone wants to enjoy a safe, happy holiday season with their people and their pets.
-And fortunately, ensuring this is as easy as a few proactive steps!
+Fortunately, ensuring this is as easy as a few proactive steps!
 By planning out your holidays around the well-being of your pet, you’ll reduce their stress, lessen the risk of an emergency, and enjoy a fun-filled season of festivities.

 From all of us at Hastings Veterinary Hospital, we wish you a safe and happy holiday season!